Kristian Laake: War

 The confusion that reigned after the German invasion led to delays in Norwegian countermeasures.
 At 1500hrs on 10 April, Laake and the general staff met with minister of justice Terje Wold.
 During the meeting, Laake expressed his pessimistic views on the resistance against the invasion, and his disappointment at the government's decision to end negotiations with the Germans.
 In Laake's view, negotiations were Norway's alternative to an unconditional surrender.
 The Commanding General also expressed his disappointment at the lack of communication from the government.
 Minister Wold reacted fiercely to Laake's statements, criticising the general for not having issued orders to his troops and for not carrying out a general mobilization.
 Laake rebutted by stating that all he had and had not done was in accordance with the government's wishes.
 The General was of the opinion that the negotiations could not be called off until it was clear whether or not allied help was actually coming.

 Following the meeting, the government decided, based on Wold's report, to replace Laake.
 He was called to Nybergsund, where he offered to resign.
 His resignation was approved and General Otto Ruge, seven years younger than Laake, was appointed as commanding general.
 Ruge was optimistic that at least Trondheim could be recaptured from the Germans once Allied help arrived.

 Before the meeting in Nybergsund, Laake did not suspect that he was to be replaced, and believed he was going to give the government a briefing on the military situation.
 The government explained Laake's resignation to the public by referring to the mandatory retirement age of generals at 65 years of age.
 However, as Commanding General, Laake was exempted from this regulation, only being required to retire at age 68.

 After his resignation, Laake held a short meeting with his successor Ruge at Rena and left the area.
 Rasmus Hatledal, chief of the general staff, immediately requested sick leave when he heard of the dismissal of Laake, but was persuaded to stay a few days longer to help Ruge in his new position.

 Post-war life

-Laake resided at the farm Stalsberg in Skedsmo from 1908 to his death.
+Laake resided at the Stalsberg farm in Skedsmo Municipality from 1908 to his death.

 Laake testified against Vidkun Quisling at the latter's post-war trial, telling the court about Quisling's attempts to disrupt the Norwegian mobilization after the German invasion on 9 April 1940.